resource-watch/nrt-scripts/cit_003_air_quality/README.md

 **Schedule**

-This script is run daily.
+This script is run twice daily.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.

 ###### Note: This script was originally written by [Francis Gassert](https://www.wri.org/profile/francis-gassert), and is currently maintained by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).